 “We set our sights on building a unified corporate culture that would help bring the teams and their individual cultures together.”

-When the tourism company JacTravel acquired TotalStay, Director of Human Resources, Elaine Glass was already familiar with the benefits of using Culture Amp’s surveys.
+When the tourism company JacTravel acquired TotalStay, Elaine Glass, Director of Human Resources, was already familiar with the benefits of using Culture Amp’s employee surveys.

 JacTravel was able to quickly identify learning and development as a focus post-acquisition.
-Elaine says, “I think that our whole learning and development offering has changed significantly as a result of the feedback we had on that very first survey.”
+Elaine says, “I think that our whole learning and development offering has changed significantly due to the feedback we had on that first survey.”

 Leadership was also key to the success of JacTravel’s acquisition.
 Deputy Chief Executive Officer Peter Clements took on the role of engagement lead and visited employees across the globe.
 “What we heard from the survey was there wasn’t enough explanation from the leadership of the course we’re on and why we’re on it,” he says.
 In the meetings, Clements and team members would talk about what had been done, what the executive team was currently doing, and what was being planned.
 “It was a really constructive and informative period that helped bridge the gap between the executive team and people within the business,” he shares.